Sandeep0076/Rag-Chatbot/docs/image_generation.md

   - Generally lower latency

 ### NanoBanana (Gemini 2.5 Flash Image)
-- **Strengths**: Fast generation, Google's latest image generation model, ability to create multiple images per request, **supports image-to-image editing**
+- **Strengths**: Fast generation, Google's latest image generation model, ability to create multiple images per request, **supports image-to-image editing with single or multiple input images**
 - **Capabilities**:
   - Can generate up to **10 images per API request** (significantly more than DALL-E 3 and Imagen)
   - Supports the same image sizes as DALL-E 3 and Imagen (1024x1024, 1024x1792, 1792x1024)
   - **Unique Feature**: Supports image-to-image editing (modify existing images based on prompts)
+  - **Multi-Image Input Support**: Can accept 1-3 input images and edit them together with a text prompt
   - Uses Vertex AI authentication (shares configuration with Gemini models)
   - Base64-encoded image responses for seamless integration
   - **Enhanced Multi-Image Generation**: Explicitly requests multiple distinct images in the prompt for better variety
 - **Model Name**: `gemini-2.5-flash-image` (displayed as "NanoBanana" in UI)
-- **Image Editing**: Unlike DALL-E and Imagen which only support text-to-image generation, NanoBanana can accept an input image and modify it based on your prompt
+- **Image Editing**: Unlike DALL-E and Imagen which only support text-to-image generation, NanoBanana can accept one or more input images and modify them based on your prompt
 - **Multi-Image Support**: When requesting multiple images, the system automatically enhances the prompt to ensure variety and distinctness between generated images

 ### Combined Mode